Alwyn-Tan/alwyn-tan.github.io/_posts/2025-1-25-redis_note.md

 ● **Active way:** Redis periodically tests a few keys by random sampling among keys with an expired set.

 <div style="border: 2px solid #00868B; margin: 10px 0; padding: 5px; border-radius: 15px; background-color: #00E5EE">
-But the passive way will make expired key fewer and fewer, which means we do resource-intensive operation while do not produce a relevant number of evictions.
+But the passive way will make expired key fewer and fewer, which means we do resource-intensive operation while do not produce a relevant number of evictions.<br>

-Because of this, the random sampling algorithm would stop as a threshold of 25%.
+Because of this, the random sampling algorithm would stop as a threshold of 25%.<br>

 In addition, to further improve memory usability, if a sample is about to expire, it will be stored in a radix tree.
 Then the sampling iteration will begin from the radix to delete keys that are more likely to expire first
 </div>